rust-lang/rustc-dev-guide/src/diagnostics/lintstore.md

 way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`].

+First, we have the lint declarations themselves, and this is where the name and default lint level and other metadata come from.
+These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`] (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).

 As of <!-- date-check --> Aug 2022,
 we lint against direct declarations without the use of the macro.
-(although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).

 Lint declarations don't carry any "state" - they are merely global identifiers and descriptions of lints.
 We assert at runtime that they are not registered